neogeek-deprecated/iknowishouldnt.js/README.md

 #I Know I Shouldn't

-This micro-library _does_ modify the prototype of both String and Array.
-However it does so with non-enumerable methods.
+A micro-library that contains snippets of code useful for modifying strings and arrays.
+While it does modify the native prototype of String and Array, it does so with non-enumerable methods.

 ##String.prototype.format